docusign/sfdc-recipe-embedded-signing/README.md

 # SFDC - DocuSign Embedded Signing Ceremony
-Using SFDC Apex, this repo sends an envelope and then gives the url for an embedded Signing Ceremony.
+Using SFDC Apex, this repo sends an envelope and then provides the url for an embedded Signing Ceremony.

 After the signer completes the Signing Ceremony: